cod1r/tack/README.md

 		need to consolidate ui lib rules to make sense of how the primitive layout/sizing pieces come together

-		having multiple places that call traverse_rope to calculate placement is too fragile
+		having multiple places that call traverse_rope to calculate placement is too fragile need to provide better interface for traversing the rope and accumulating values

     set width and height as percentages relative to the parent size.

+    refactor box_content to be GADTs

+    a lot of logic is fragile and needs to be tested

 performance ideas:
 	- the main issue is with edits to the rope. rope changes cause recalculations to occur which means the function traverse_rope